Caterpillar sees China excavator demand falling below pre-pandemic levels | Business

 The company, however, benefited from demand else where.
 Sales rose across all other regions, with the exception of Asia-Pacific, buoyed by price hikes as well as higher mining and construction activity.
 "Mining activity will continue to increase," Caterpillar Chief Financial Officer Andrew Bonfield said in an interview.

 Total operating costs in the first quarter rose 16.5% to $11.73 billion.
-The company has managed to dodge the impact of supply-chain challenges and higher input costs by announcing price hikes.
+The company has managed supply-chain challenges and higher input costs by announcing price hikes.

-Caterpillar also expects further price increases, which will help improve margins in the second half of the year, compared with the first, it said.
+Caterpillar continues to expect further price increases to more than offset higher manufacturing costs this year.
 Adjusted profit for the latest period was $2.88 per share, beating average analysts' expectation of $2.60 per share.

 Revenue rose about 14% to $13.59 billion, beating expectations of about $13.4 billion.